mohsin86/change_document_root_of_apache2/README.md

-# Change DocumentRoot of apache2 to new directory or How To Move an Apache Web Root to a New Location
+# Ubuntu: Change DocumentRoot of apache2 to new directory or How To Move an Apache Web Root to a New Location

 Prerequisite:
 1. Needed a mountded volume